 Redgate may share non-personal aggregate or summary information regarding its customers with partners or other third parties, such as information relating to the number of users linking to our website from their sites but Redgate does not sell or share any information at the individual level.

 Cookies are very small text files saved to your computer used to track user navigation around a website.

 At Redgate session cookies are used when users log-in to the website.
 Redgate will use such cookies to identify unique users to our websites.
 They are not cross-referenced with any other information such that an individual person could be identified.

-Redgate uses a cookie called Hubspot to identify and track your movement within our websites, and your engagement with our other services such as blogs and newsletters.
+Redgate use tracking cookies track your movement within our websites, and your engagement with our other services such as blogs and newsletters.
 You'll receive this cookie when you visit one of our websites but the information it collects will remain anonymous until you share your email address with us through one of our websites.

 Disabling/Enabling Cookies – users have the ability to accept or disable cookies by modifying the settings in their browser.
 Disabling cookies, however, may mean that some functionality may be affected.
 For further directions on how to disable cookies please visit http://www.allaboutcookies.org/manage-cookies/stop-cookies-installed.html

 Other than the disclosures referred to in this policy, we will not disclose any personal information without your permission unless we are legally obliged or entitled to do so (for example, if required to do so by Court order or for the purposes of identifying fraud or other crime).